Skip to main content

 Installation

-3) If there is a button titled Unblock present in the tab, then click it, and press OK to dismiss the Properties window
+3. If there is a button titled Unblock present on the tabbed page, click it and press OK to dismiss the Properties window.

 35455741.png